adur1990/Pass-for-macOS/README.md

 First, a status bar app, which you can use to search passwords and copy them to the clipboard.
 Second, a [Safari App Extensions](https://developer.apple.com/documentation/safariservices/safari_app_extensions) to auto-fill passwords in Safari using `pass`.

 **Note: Pass for macOS is currenlty a beta.
-Consider it broken, and expect errors and crashes.**
+Consider it broken and expect errors and crashes.**

 **Note: If you used Pass for macOS (formerly Passafari) versions 0.3.2 or earlier, you can safely delete the exported private key and your private key passphrase in the macOS keychain, if you stored it.
 Versions 0.4 or higher do not require this information anymore**